Note 9 - Long Term Debt and Revolving Lines of Credit

 104percent premium for a total purchase price of

-$0.6million has been recorded by the Company as a debt premium and will be amortized over the life of the New Senior Notes using the effective interest method.
+$0.6million was recorded by the Predecessor as a debt premium and was amortized over the life of the New Senior Notes using the effective interest method.

 In connection with the acquisitions of the Camfaud and Reilly Concrete Pumping Limited (“Reilly”) in

 July 2017,respectively, the Predecessor entered into separate loan agreements with the former owners of Camfaud and Reilly for

 $1.9million, respectively (collectively, the “Seller Notes”).
 The Seller Note with respect to Camfaud bore interest at